 - How to optimize videos to rank well

 - How to build links & promote your videos

-Relying solely on keywords and descriptions when it comes to YouTube SEO won’t cut it.
-There are a few areas that you can focus on to increase the visibility of your videos:
+That means relying solely on keywords and descriptions when it comes to YouTube SEO won’t cut it.
+Instead, there are a few areas that you can focus on to increase the visibility of your videos:

 - Views & frequency

 YouTube SEO involves the optimization of not only your video content but also your playlists, metadata, and search descriptions.

 As with other search engines, YouTube ranking factors are always changing and evolving.
 Over the years, its algorithm has seen many changes and variations.
 If you want to stay on top of the game, it’s crucial to keep up with the latest developments at Google and YouTube related to SEO.

 In its early days, YouTube ranked videos solely on the number of clicks and views they received.

 That quickly proved unsatisfactory – as it led to the proliferation of ‘clickbait’ – a video with a deceitful title and thumbnail with the aim of generating lots of clicks.
 The content of these videos was often poor or nonexistent, as the goal was only for users to click on the video.

 The team at YouTube then began implementing the metrics that you see above.
 They began ranking videos for viewer satisfaction above all else.